-Electoral Registration is an Earmarked Reserve set aside to cover additional staffing requirements ahead of anticipated elections in 2024/25.
+Electoral Registration is an Earmarked Reserve set aside to cover additional staffing requirements ahead of anticipated elections in 2025/26.

-Corporate CLT Forward Planning This reserve has been set aside to fund expenditure on Corporate Transformation projects in 2024/25.
+Corporate CLT Forward Planning is an Earmarked Reserve which has been set aside to fund expenditure on Corporate Transformation projects in 2025/26.

-Transactional Services - to fund additional staffing within the Transactional Services team until such time as new systems are implemented and functional.
+Transactional Services is an Earmarked Reserve set aside to fund additional staffing within the Transactional Services team until such time as new systems are implemented and functional.

-Covid 19 Grants includes reserves set aside from Grants received for for Track and Trace payments and Shielding
+Covid 19 Grants includes reserves set aside from grants received for for Track and Trace payments and Shielding and any further, residual expenditure.

-Climate Change - Set up in February 2022 to provide a source for investments the Council wishes to undertake in order to improve sustainability and move towards Carbon neutrality.
+Climate Change is a reserve explicitly set up in February 2022 to provide a source for investments the Council wishes to undertake in order to improve sustainability and move towards Carbon neutrality.

-Pay & Inflation Uncertainty A reserve has been created to mitigate, as far as possible, the potential financial implications of a sustained rate of inflation over and above that budgeted for in 2023/24 and beyond.
+Pay & Inflation Uncertainty refers to an Earmarked Reserve which was created to mitigate, as far as possible, the potential financial implications of a sustained rate of inflation over and above that budgeted for in 2023/24 and beyond.
 Any additional staffing and contract costs incurred above budgetary assumptions for inflation will initially be funded from this reserve.

-UK Shared Prosperity Fund Allocations received will be held in Earmarked Reserve until such time that disbursements approved in accordance with the scheme and priorities.
+UK Shared Prosperity Fund comprises unspent allocations received which will be held in Earmarked Reserve until such time that disbursements approved in accordance with the scheme and priorities.

-Customer Experience Transformation Reserve created to fund enhancing the Customer Experience Programme (CXIP)
+Customer Experience Transformation is an Earmarked Reserve created to fund enhancing the Customer Experience Programme (CXIP)

-Ward Based Priorities Funding the costs of environment and landscape improvements arising from specific member led priorities.
+Ward Based Priorities describes funding the costs of environment and landscape improvements arising from specific member led priorities.

-Capital Projects Contingency Reserve to fund any potential cost pressures in relation to Capital projects at Wombourne and Unit 4e refurbishment at Four Ashes.
+Capital Projects Contingency is an Earmarked Reserve to fund any potential cost pressures in relation to Capital projects at, for example, Wombourne and Unit 4e refurbishment at Four Ashes.

-Temporary Accommodation Recognising the potential for any significant cost pressures arising from statutory requirements to provide temporary accommodation.
+Temporary Accommodation has been created to recognise the potential for any significant cost pressures arising from statutory requirements to provide temporary accommodation.

-DLUHC Digital Planning Reserve to cover investment in digitalising the planning service.
+DLUHC Digital Planning is an Earmarked Reserve to cover investment in digitalising the planning service.

-CIS Contingent Reserve Reserve to cover the contingent liability should the Council be found liable for any omissions in returning tax due on construction invoices for any firms that did not hold gross payment status and are also behind on their own tax affairs.
+CIS Contingent Reserve is a specific Earmarked Reserve to cover the contingent liability should the Council be found liable for any omissions in returning tax due on construction invoices for any firms that did not hold gross payment status and are also behind on their own tax affairs.

-Closed Churchyards Commencement of a sink fund which will enable maintenance of any closed churchyards when the Council takes over responsibility from the Parish area to be undertaken.
+Closed Churchyards is a sink fund which will enable maintenance of any closed churchyards given that the Council has now taken over responsibility from the Parish area for any necessary works to be undertaken.

-Housing and Homelessness Ring-fenced grant to contribute to ongoing commitments for staffing & partnership working relating to homelessness
+Housing and Homelessness is a ring-fenced grant to contribute to ongoing commitments for staffing & partnership working relating to homelessness

-Joint Use Repairs Sink fund to cover any emergency one-off pressures that fall within the Council's responsibilities.
+Joint Use Repairs is a Sink fund to cover any emergency one-off pressures that fall within the Council's responsibilities for Leisure Centres.
 Prevents any recourse to base budgets

-Waste and Recycling Staffing Reserve to reflect additional one-off costs likely to be incurred in the renegotiation of the major Waste disposal contract in 2024/25.
+Waste and Recycling Staffing is a specific Reserve to reflect additional one-off costs likely to be incurred in the renegotiation and implementation of the major Waste disposal contract in 2025/26.